Conditional Independence Testing Using Exchangeable Pairs: Empirical Analysis

-\begin{example} \textnormal{Here, some bivariate distributions are considered with geometric dependence structures.
-Specifically, suppose $Z\sim \text{Unif}(0,1)$, $X = Z + \eta_1$, and $Y= Z + \eta_2$, where $(\eta_1,\eta_2)$ are generated from an equal mixture of two bivariate normal distributions.
-These distribution are centered with variance-covariance matrix $\Sigma_1$ and $\Sigma_2$, respectively.
-The power of the tests are computed for Figure \ref{fig:power-2} shows the power of the tests for varying sample sizes.
-Here, the regression-based tests have very poor performance, because the covariance between $(\eta_1,\eta_2)$ is zero.
-In Example \ref{exa:ex2} (a) the AUG and AUG.CRT test and the cDC.CRT test had comparable performance.
-However, in Example \ref{exa:ex2} (b) the AUG and AUG.CRT tests significantly outperformed its competitors.
-Note that in this case the correlation between pairwise distances of $\eta_1$ and $\eta_2$ is negative, where distance correlation based methods tend to perform poorly.
-For instance, in the context of independence testing \citet{sarkar2018} noted that if the correlation between the pairwise distances is negative, the distance correlation test performs poorly even for moderately large sample size.
-In the context of conditional independence test \cite{banerjee2024ball} also observed a similar phenomenon. } \end{example}
+Figure \ref{fig:power-2} reports the power of the tests for varying sample sizes.
+In this setting, regression-based tests perform poorly because the covariance between $\eta_1$ and $\eta_2$ is zero.
+In Example \ref{exa:ex2}(a), the AUG and AUG.CRT tests and the cDC.CRT test exhibit comparable performance.
+However, in Example \ref{exa:ex2}(b), the AUG and AUG.CRT tests significantly outperform their competitors.

+Note that in case (b) the correlation between the pairwise distances of $\eta_1$ and $\eta_2$ is negative, a setting in which distance-correlation-based methods are known to perform poorly.
+For example, in the context of independence testing, \citet{sarkar2018} observed that when the correlation between pairwise distances is negative, the distance correlation test may have low power even when the sample size is large.
+A similar phenomenon was also reported in the conditional independence setting by \citet{banerjee2024ball}. \end{example}

-Now consider a high-dimensional alternative of Example \ref{exa:ex2}.
-Here, $X, Y$ are uni-dimensional, but the dimension of the confounding random vector $\bm Z$ high.
-Power of all tests are computed against the dimension of the random vector $\bm Z$.
-In this scenario, the GCM and wGCM tests are not applicable and the cDC.CRT test becomes computationally expensive.
-Therefore, the performance of the AUG tests are only compared with with the AC test.
+Now a high-dimensional alternative of Example \ref{exa:ex2} is considered.
+In this setting, $X$ and $Y$ are univariate, while the dimension of the confounding random vector $\bm Z$ is allowed to increase.
+The power of the tests is evaluated as a function of the dimension of $\bm Z$.
+In this scenario, the GCM and wGCM tests are not applicable, and the cDC.CRT test becomes computationally expensive.
+Therefore, the performance of the AUG tests is compared only with the AC test.